AbdelrahmanElsherif/Smart-Wallet/README.md

  ---
  ## Usage
  - First, Download SmartWallet and MultiServer Folders found in the repo.
- - Run the Server exe (The server is a console application so it's run from terminal; ./MultiServer)
+ - Run MultiServer exe (The server is a console application so it's run from terminal; ./MultiServer)
  - Run SmartWallet exe
  - Enter your data, then login, and perform operations as you like.
   ---